The draft Clergy Conduct Measure: why approval without draft rules is untenable

 If you are being asked to trust that this Measure will operate fairly, transparently, and independently once enacted, this briefing explains why trust is not a substitute for scrutiny – and why approval without rules is constitutionally and practically untenable.

-Be the first to comment on "The draft Clergy Conduct Measure: why approval without draft rules is untenable"
+1 Comment on "The draft Clergy Conduct Measure: why approval without draft rules is untenable"

 Leave a comment